Decoding the Factorial Mystery: Exploring x * 2 * 2x * 48!

 Factorials are fundamental building blocks in numerous advanced mathematical concepts.
 Their relevance extends beyond simple calculations:

 - Combinatorics and Permutations: Factorials are integral to calculating the number of ways to arrange items.
-For example, n! represents the number of permutations of n distinct objects.
+As an example, n! represents the number of permutations of n distinct objects.

 - Probability Theory: Factorials often appear in probability calculations, especially when dealing with combinations and permutations.